 • Ground Spike: Built into the cut-out, the stake slots directly into soil, lawn, or a flowerpot.
 Just push it in until secure.

 • Shepherd’s Crook Bar (Flying/Jumping Animals): Some animals in mid-air poses come with a hole designed to slot over a bar.
 The bar (sold separately) stakes into your garden or a large pot.
+Just slip the animal over the hook and it will stand proud, appearing to leap or fly.

 Each method is simple, secure, and requires no specialist tools.